SNodeC/snode.c/docs/ai/openai/codex/milestone-status-and-verification.md

 changes public C++ layouts and semantics.
 The shutdown notification virtual interface also changes the core ABI.
 See [`core-pipe-abi-revision.md`](../../../core-pipe-abi-revision.md).

+The protocol-core extension adds public C++ types containing `nlohmann::json`, strong request-ID classes, `AppServerClient::RawProtocol`, and new exported member functions.
+This changes the Codex module's public C++ API and ABI surface even where the outer `AppServerClient` object layout remains pimpl-based.

 All SNode.C libraries and consumers must be rebuilt together.
 Old and new core binaries must not be mixed.
 Before a binary release, the project must address